inno-devops-labs/F23-intro-course-labs/lab6/TracerouteAnalysis.md

 - I ran `dig` utility for dns lookup that comes with `dnsutils` package in ubuntu.

-- I did a lookup on the domain `github.com`
+- I did a lookup on the domain `github.com` using `dig github.com`.

 **Output:**